The Last Time

 2. Every show mush have a woman in authority

-Many shows 'fulfill' these laws by having a black lesbian as a central character.
+To 'fulfill' these laws put a black lesbian as a central character.
+Focus on the sex life, not what the show is supposed to be about.

 If you were voting you would pick what you liked.
 Depending on who you are, your past, your culture, your likes, you make your choice.